 The opportunity to explore using 29 acres at the north end of Terminal 46 for a new cruise terminal and single berth has come forward now as the Northwest Seaport Alliance works to realize its strategic plan of realigning international maritime cargo operations at Terminal 5 near West Seattle and Terminal 18 on Harbor Island.
 The cruise terminal project is contingent on the successful authorization of a new lease at Terminal 5 which is scheduled for review at the Northwest Seaport Alliance’s March 19 meeting.

-This year, the Port celebrates 20 years of service as a cruise homeport.
+This year, the port celebrates 20 years of service as a cruise homeport.
 Since 1999, the Port of Seattle has become the US West Coast’s premier cruise port for Alaska cruises.
 In 2019, Seattle’s cruise industry will serve more than 1 million revenue passengers for the third year in a row.

 The Port of Seattle is said to be the most environmentally progressive cruise homeport in North America, with the first cruise homeport in the United States with two shorepower berths, and may be the only cruise homeport in the United States with three shorepower berths when Terminal 46 is completed.

-The Port of Seattle is also the first and only cruise homeport in North America with a voluntary clean water agreement between cruise lines and regulators.
+Seattle is also the first and only cruise homeport in North America with a voluntary clean water agreement between cruise lines and regulators.
 Emissions from ocean-going vessels, including cruise ships entering Puget Sound, have decreased by more than 67 percent over the last 10 years.